bobbythree/bobbythree/README.md

-### looking to join a company as a backend dev, data analyst, SDET, game dev, or similar role.
+### looking to join a company as a backend dev, data engineer, SDET, game dev, or similar role.

 Languages: JavaScript/HTML/CSS, Python, SQL, BASH